 Wooden boards are burnt on each side, which is usually done with a blowtorch.
 Using a stiff brush, carbon residue is then removed from the boards and the material is rinsed with water.

-Once a board is dry, a natural oil is applied to seal it.
+Once a board is dry, it's ideal to apply a natural non-toxic oil to seal it.
 Colours usually range from a very rich natural wood colour to a deep black.
 The final appearance is determined by the species of the wood, the extent of the burn and how vigorously it is brushed.
 The colour can be further manipulated by using stain instead of oil.

 - Durable and long lasting: the life expectancy of shou sugi ban is estimated at more than 80 years when properly maintained.